aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

    (3) MQTT <br>
    (4) TCP <br>

-If the device can only connect to the IoT platform of a specific operator or service provider (such as OneNET, OceanConnect), the communication protocol follows the operator's requirements.
+The communication protocol follows the operator's requirements if the device can only connect to a specific operator or service provider (such as OneNET, OceanConnect).

 7. Supports commonly used standard C library functions such as memcpy(), strcpy(), snprintf()(optional for I/O-related functions such as printf()).

 8. If the cellular IoT Module utilizes a Linux operating system, it should support adb or similar login mechanism and have root privileges during debugging.

-## Part 4 TEE and Remote Attestation (optional)
+## Part 4- TEE and Remote Attestation (optional)

 ### TEE